 Even though you can purchase a 24 hour parking ticket at Pen Y Pass you are not really meant to sleep in your van in the car park.
 There is a hostel across the road for this.

 We were lucky in that there were only a few other vehicles about.
 During busy periods (the summer season) it might be more difficult to wild camp in your van here.

-2020 UPDATE: Wild camping here is now impossible!
-Since lockdown, the police have been stamping their authority and issuing £70 fines for anyone caught sleeping in their vehicles.
+2022 UPDATE: We’d say that wild camping at Pen Y Pass is now impossible!
+Since the pandemic the police have been stamping their authority and issuing £70 fines for anyone caught sleeping in their vehicles.

 Best to check out the ‘rules’ you need to know about wild camping in the UK before risking it.